Feature #10231: ERA5 meteo

 but these are highly variable on my system (even more with short runs due the extra weight given to IO).
 Longer runs needed for more useful numbers.

 I will start a benchmark run.

-#5 Updated by Philippe Le Sager 14 days ago
+#5 Updated by Philippe Le Sager about 3 years ago

 Philippe Le Sager wrote: